lucible/definition-list/MarkdownSample.md

 : this is a definition on a new line. these will render as regular paragraphs, not definitions, in live preview or reading mode.

 this is a term
-  : with an indented definition... and it's a very very long definition so you know it's gonna breaaaaak yeah yeah yeah lots and lots of text maaann. wah. and WOOOOO HOOO this seems to work.
+  : with an indented definition... that's very long.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Aliquam in diam consectetur dui volutpat sagittis pretium et odio.
+Maecenas accumsan quam ut tempor laoreet.
+Integer mattis fermentum metus a mollis.
+Fusce vulputate vulputate maximus.
+Maecenas volutpat porta aliquet.
+Morbi vehicula nunc nec lacus elementum egestas.
+Nullam aliquam bibendum ultricies.
   : Let's add another definition.
-  : and a third definition at last at last.
+  : and a third definition.

 _Italic Term_
-  : with an indented definition asdflkj
+  : with an indented definition
   : and another indented definition and _italic_ and **bold** and ==highlight== and [link](https://example.com)

 `Code Term`